 All my life I’ve had such a rough time with periods and any other thing that women are supposed to be able to do easily and naturally.
 This led me to believe I may never be able to have children.
 It was never really in my plans to start off with, but I would rather tell the world I didn’t want to have kids than have that reality handed to me without any choice.

-In May of 2017, my body was telling me that there was something different going on.
+In March of 2017, my body was telling me that there was something different going on.
 My already pretty irregular period was even more irregular.
 I took a pregnancy test that read positive, but I started bleeding heavily.
 Another pregnancy test read negative.
-After a quick “consultation” (I don’t know what else to call it because their lack of care at the clinic seemed far from helpful) at Planned Parenthood, it was confirmed that I wasn’t pregnant and probably miscarried, so I told no one and life went on…
+After a quick “consultation” (I don’t know what else to call it because their lack of care at the clinic seemed far from helpful) at a local clinic, it was confirmed that I wasn’t pregnant and probably miscarried, so I told no one and life went on…

 On August 25, 2017 and a couple of days before, I was in unheard of amounts of pain.
 I started feeling sick and my back hurt incredibly bad.
 I figured I had done something at work because I was lifting chairs and mopping floors.
 However, on the night of the 25th I was bleeding a lot.
 It was like nothing else I had ever experienced.
 The bleeding stopped then there were these cramps.
 The cramps hurt worse than when I had to get my appendix out and that was the biggest red flag.
 I decided to go to the ER despite it being 11pm.
 I really just wanted to sleep it off.
 I remember calling my boyfriend, Micah, and having him convince me to go.
 May not have been my best decision, but I drove myself to the ER.

 At first, they said maybe kidney stones, maybe obstructed bowels, but then they took a blood test and it turned out I was pregnant.
 That’s when I began internally freaking out.

 I’m lucky my boyfriend’s sister, Lisa, was there eventually or I would have had to go through this night alone.